metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 {% /dialect %}
 {% /dialect-switcher %}

-The number of items being loaded into the candymachine.
+The number of items being loaded into the Core Candy Machine.

 ### Is Mutable